The American Revolution in South Carolina

 - Capt.
 Adrien Proveaux

-SC 4th Regiment of Artillery led by Col. Owen Roberts, Lt.
+SC 4th Regiment of Artillery led by Col. Owen Roberts and Lt.
 Col. Barnard Beeckman, with 60 men in the following six (6) known companies, led by:

 - Capt.
 Harman Davis